bcwaldon/coreos-cloudinit/README.md

 - **primary-group**: Default group for the user.
 Defaults to a new group created named after the user.
 - **groups**: Add user to these additional groups
 - **no-user-group**: Boolean.
 Skip default group creation.
-- **ssh-authorized-keys**: List of public SSH keys to authorize for this user
+- **ssh-authorized-key**: Public SSH key to authorize for this user
 - **system**: Create the user as a system user.
 No home directory will be created.
 - **inactive**: Deactivate the user upon creation
 - **no-log-init**: Boolean.
 Skip initialization of lastlog and faillog databases.